-3.1 Agriculture and economic growth
+3.1 Agriculture and Economic Growth

-Agricultural sector is the major driver of the overall economic growth in Kenya.
-Available statistics clearly show that growth of the national economy is highly correlated to growth and development in agriculture (See Figure 1).
+Agriculture is the major driver of the overall economic growth in Kenya.
+Available statistics clearly show that growth of the national economy is highly correlated to growth and development in agriculture (Figure 3.1).
 During the first two decades after independence, the sector and in turn the whole economy recorded high and impressive levels of growth.
-On average, the agriculture sector grew at average of 6 percent per annum while the overall economic growth averaged 7 percent.
+On average, the agricultural sector grew at an average of 6 per cent per annum while the overall economic growth averaged 7 per cent.

-Figure 1: Trends in Agricultural and Economic growth (1960-2008) Source: Adopted from the Agricultural Sector Development Strategy (ASDS), Gok, 2010
+Source: Adopted from the Agricultural Sector Development Strategy (ASDS), Government of Kenya (2010)

-Since the late 1970's to late 1990's the agriculture sector experienced a declining growth.
-Correspondingly, the overall economic growth also took a downward turn.
-A clear reversal of the declining trend has been evident since the early 2000's; the agriculture sector and the overall economy have recorded positive growth.
+Since the late 1970s to late 1990s the agricultural sector experienced a declining growth.
+At the same time, the overall economic growth also took a downward turn.
+A clear reversal of the declining trend has been evident since the early 2000s; the agricultural sector and the overall economy have recorded positive growth.
 Based on the evidence from the last five decades, it is very clear that Kenya's overall economic growth is intertwined with the growth of the agricultural sector; indeed it is not a cliché to say that agriculture is the engine of economic growth in Kenya.

-Given such critical role of the sector in generating economic benefits, accelerated growth in agriculture should have the potential to stimulate wider economic growth and reduce poverty significantly.
-As noted in the agricultural sector development strategy (ASDS 2010-2020), sustained agricultural growth is critical to uplifting the living standards of our people as well as generating rapid economic growth.
+Given such a critical role of the sector in generating economic benefits, accelerated growth in agriculture should have the potential to stimulate wider economic growth and reduce poverty significantly.
+As noted in the Agricultural Sector Development Strategy (ASDS, 2010-2020), sustained agricultural growth is critical to uplifting the living standards of people as well as generating rapid economic growth.
 The ASDS set the following targets to be achieved by 2015:

-- Reduced number of people living below absolute poverty lines to less than 25 per cent, to achieve the first MDG (Millennium Development Goal). - Reduced food insecurity by 30 per cent to surpass the MDGs. - Increased contribution of agriculture to the GDP by more than KES 80 billion per year as set out in Vision 2030.
+- Reduced number of people living below absolute poverty lines to less than 25 per cent, to achieve the first Millennium Development Goal (MDG). - Reduced food insecurity by 30 per cent to surpass the MDGs. - Increased contribution of agriculture to the GDP by more than Ksh 80 billion per year as set out in Vision 2030.